THE DEADLINE FOR APPLICATION IS THURSDAY APRIL 12TH

 Participants will stay in apartment housing within walking distance of the studio spaces at Gallery West.
 The accommodation includes cooking facilities and common spaces for group meetings and socializing.

-The program begins on Sunday, June 18th and ends on Saturday, July 8th.
+The program begins on Sunday, June 10th and ends on Saturday, July 30th.
 We recommend you arrive in the Netherlands one day earlier to help with jet lag.
 You will need to book your own room for the earlier stay.
-The program officially begins on June 18th.
-The official checkout is Sunday, July 9th.
+The official checkout is Sunday, July 1st.

 The program uses facilities at Gallery West as the main stage.
 Depending on the projects and research other facilities in the neighborhood may be integrated into the program.
 Den Haag, at its core, is a small walkable city.
 Accommodations are arranged through an agency that rents apartments.
 The accommodations are 2 to 4 persons per apartment with laundry, kitchen, and common spaces.
 All sites are within easy walking distance within a safe pedestrian-centric city center.